 "We are excited to begin offering a StoryWalk® along the trails surrounding the Lussier Family Heritage Center,” said Dane County Executive Joe Parisi.
 “This addition creates a great opportunity for residents to spend time outdoors and enjoy quality time with their loved ones for free.”

 Our trails are open to the public and we encourage you to come out and enjoy this free, family friendly activity at anytime of the year.

 This fun, educational activity places the pages of a book along a walking path.
 Combine the joy of reading with your child with the benefits of being active in an outdoor environment.
 As you walk along the path, discover the story unfold page after page!

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Vermont Bicycle & Pedestrian Coalition and the Kellogg-Hubbard Library.

-Books are changed on the 15th of each month.
+Books are changed on the 1st of each month (weather and wind dependent).
 Check our Event Calendar for more details.
 Trails are open from 8am-8pm daily.

-October 15 - November 14: Count Down to Fall by Fran Hawk
+October 1 – October 31: Countdown to Fall by Fran Hawk

 Remember, Dane County Parks are Always in Season!
 We encourage you to get out and enjoy our story no matter the weather or time of year.
 When it's raining grab you favorite rain boots and umbrella, splash your way through the small puddles along the trail(s).
 Is it snowing?
 Strap on a pair of snowshoes or winter boots, bring a cup of cocoa and head out to the snowshoe path.
 No matter the weather, the story will be out and ready for you to enjoy.